carla-simulator/carla/Docs/recorder_and_playback.md

 <h1> Recorder </h1>

 This is one of the advanced CARLA features.
 It allows to record and reenact a simulation while providing with a complete log of the events happened and a few queries to ease the trace and study of those.
+To learn about the generated file and its specifics take a look at this [reference](recorder_binary_file_format.md).

   * [__Recording__](#recording)
   * [__Simulation playback__](#simulation-playback):